AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/extrinsic-calls.md

 #### 1.3.
 Move Stake Between dApps

-Use `moveStake` when repositioning stake from one UCG dApp to another, for example, when a dApp exits the program and a new one joins.
+Use `moveStake` when repositioning stake from one dApp to another.
 Reward claiming calls can be batched alongside `moveStake` for efficiency.

 :::warning Claim Before Moving Stake